CLTsolutions/rails_for_beginners/docs/notes.md

    - Format: content inside anchor, URL want to link to, and then other options
 - Add either < prefix >< underscore >path or < prefix >< underscore >url
 -  Content inside anchor => url to link_to => other options

+# Flash Messages
+- Method inherited from ApplicationController
+   - feature of Rails controllers and views
+- Used like a hash in Ruby
+    - give name to key (see main_controller.rb)
+        - ":notice" and ":alert" are stored in flash hash object
+- Assigned in controller but needs to be printed out so user can see them
+- Put them in shared because they're shared across the app
+    - Putting them in layout is a single place to keep them
+- .now means it will only display on current req
+    - not used often, but also not setting flash arbitrarily anyway

+# Debugging
+- .inspect
+    - i.e., If you think something should be printing out, but it's not

+# .erb Files
+- Do <% %> instead of <%= =%>
+    - no equals means we don't want to print the return value in the html
+    - want equals when it's printed out